+KEY FUNCTION

-KEY FUNCTION Activate the context keys shown on the display.
-ESC Returns to the previous screen. + OK Generates and shows on the display a QR code in order to download the data of the performed measure.
+Activate the context keys shown on the display.

+ESC Returns to the previous screen.

 CONTEXT KEY FUNCTION 0 Performs pressure zeroing.
 O Saves, in the memory selected in the "Select Memory" menu, the data acquired.
 Starts printing the paper print-out.
-SEE SECTION 13 .
+SEE SECTION 12 .

-14.7 Measurements→Tightness test
+13.7 Measurements→Tightness test